Law of Desire: Plot

 Pablo drives down to see his dead lover, realizes that Antonio is responsible for the murder, and confronts him about it.
 They have an argument and Pablo drives off, pursued by the police.
 Blinded by tears, he crashes his car injuring his head.
 He awakes in a hospital, suffering from amnesia.
 Antonio's mother shows the police the letters her son received, signed Laura P. The mysterious Laura P becomes the prime suspect, but the police cannot find her.
 Antonio returns to Madrid and, in order to get closer to Pablo who is still in the hospital, seduces Tina who believes his love to be genuine.

 To help her brother recover his memory, Tina tells him about their past.
 Born as a boy, in her adolescence she began an affair with their father.
 She ran away with him and had a sex change operation to please him, but he left her for another woman.
 When her incestuous relationship ended, Tina returned to Madrid, coinciding with the death of their mother, and got reunited with Pablo.
 Tina has been grateful for Pablo, who did not judge her.
 Tina also tells him that she has found a lover.

-Pablo gradually begins to recover; he realizes that Tina's new love is Antonio and that she is in danger.
+Pablo gradually begins to recover; he realises that Tina's new love is Antonio and that she is in danger.
 He goes with the police to Tina's apartment where she is being held hostage by Antonio.
 Antonio threatens a bloodbath unless he can have an hour alone with Pablo.
 Pablo agrees and joins him.
 They make love and Antonio then commits suicide.
+Pablo tosses his typewriter out the window where it lands in a dumpster and starts a fire, and holds and caresses Antonio’s body as a candlelit Catholic shrine erected by Tina and Ada goes up in flames.
+Police and rescue workers frantically climb scaffolding to reach the apartment, from which the flames can be seen in the windows.
+The camera freezes and the credits begin to roll over this still shot.